colin-mccarthy/k3s-pi-hole/README.md

 Some notable features include:

 * Password protection
-* Detailed graphs and doughnut charts
+* Detailed graphs
-* Top lists of domains and clients
+* Top lists of blocked domains and clients
 * A filterable and sortable query log
 * Long Term Statistics to view data over user-defined time ranges
 * The ability to easily manage and configure Pi-hole features